demola07/nodejs-examples-initiative-challenge/readme.md

 ### How to attempt this challenge

-1. Create a new repo in your account and note the git url
+1. Clone this repo
-2. Clone this repo
+2. Create a new repo in your account and note the git url
-3. Solve the challenge
+3. Set the origin of the clone to the url of the previous step: `git remote set-url origin ${your repo url}`
-4. Set your new repo as the origin: `git remote set-url origin ${your repo url}`
+4. Solve the challenge
-5. Push your solution to your repo
+5. Push your changes